-manage your At least use a common Name field_hole_2003.pdf literature scheme to name the facer_joiner_stanton_reid_hull_kirk_2004.pdf articles (e.g., author1 facione_1990.pdf facione 2010.pdf [author2_author3] facione_facione_2008.pdf year.pdf which is also facione_sanchez_facione_gainen_1995.pdf factor.pdf the way you would fairman_2006.pdf falk_adelman_2003.pdf cite it).
-Literaturefalk_heckman_2009 Management-Software falk moussouri coulson 1998.pdf fallahkhair_pemberton_griffiths_2007.pdf (e.g., Sente, Citavi, fanelli 2009.ndf EndNote, see page 346) fang_2009.pdf faul_erdfelder_buchner_lang_2009 can help5. faul_erdfelder_lang_buchner_2007.pdf felton_kuhn_2007.pdf plan your analysis The basic unit of research is the paper/conference before you do the presentation.
-Think through all the steps to the final study paper before starting the data collection/study.
-Otherwise you might collect data you cannot analyse to answer your research questions (keep scale levels and the time needed for qualitative analysis in mind!). careful with Protect/secure/backup all data (see page 306). irreplaceable data use a content See "Writing with Content Outlines" on page 338.
-See outline for writing also page 336f for tips on writing a book. mind the criteria To guote Alley (1996), scientific texts should be precise, for scientific texts clear, honest, concise, familiar, and fluid6.
-Use the LPU (least publishable unit) - if you have publish your enough for a paper, write it.
-First files also wins in results as soon as possible science, the process takes ages, and you need the feedback. do not be Especially for the social sciences this is common7.
-If a paper is rejected, deal with it emotionally (see discouraged by hard/unfair page 168ff), take care of the major issues (see 172f) and feedback submit to another journal as soon as possible. learn to Often there is a verbal defense of the thesis, so train communicate to convey your message easily and understandable (see page 284ff).
-Teach and talk to your friends about clearly your work in terms they can understand. use conferences They provide you with tight deadlines, direct feedback, access to the community, presentation experience and are often situated in interesting places.
+manage your literature At least use a common scheme to name the articles (e.g., author1 [author2_author3] year.pdf which is also the way you would cite it).
+Literature-Management-Software (e.g., Sente, Citavi, EndNote, see page 346) can help 5 .

+plan your analysis before you do the study The basic unit of research is the paper/conference presentation.
+Think through all the steps to the final paper before starting the data collection/study.
+Otherwise you might collect data you cannot analyse to answer your research questions (keep scale levels and the time needed for qualitative analysis in mind!).
+Protect/secure/backup all data (see page 306).
+See "Writing with Content Outlines" on page 338.
+See also page 336f for tips on writing a book.
+To quote Alley (1996), scientific texts should be precise, clear, honest, concise, familiar, and fluid 6 .
+Use the LPU (least publishable unit) - if you have enough for a paper, write it.
+First files also wins in science, the process takes ages, and you need the feedback.

+careful with irreplaceable data

+use a content outline for writing

+mind the criteria for scientific texts

+publish your results as soon as possible

+do not be discouraged by hard/unfair feedback Especially for the social sciences this is common 7 .
+If a paper is rejected, deal with it emotionally (see page 168ff), take care of the major issues (see 172f) and submit to another journal as soon as possible.
+Often there is a verbal defense of the thesis, so train to convey your message easily and understandable (see page 284ff).
+Teach and talk to your friends about your work in terms they can understand.

+learn to communicate clearly

+use conferences They provide you with tight deadlines, direct feedback, access to the community, presentation experience - and are often situated in interesting places.